2017 iHeartRadio Music Awards: ‘Sissy’ Justin Timberlake Owns Being Different

 — Justin Timberlake (@jtimberlake) June 27, 2016

-Along with his Best Song nod, the singer was also up for Best Song from A Movie and Best Music Video, both also for “Can’t Stop The Feeling,” but sadly, was victorious in neither of those 2017 iHeartRadio Awards categories, as a separate E!
+Along with his Best Song nod, the singer was also up for Best Song from a Movie and Best Music Video, both also for “Can’t Stop the Feeling,” but sadly, he was victorious in neither of those 2017 iHeartRadio Awards categories, as a separate E!
 News article shares (pop-rock group 5 Seconds of Summer and crooner Zayn Malik, formerly of One Direction, were the respective winners).

 [Featured Image by Christopher Polk/Getty Images]